 About

-The Veterans Legal Clinic serves veterans and their dependents, helping them to obtain the benefits they have earned through service to our country.
-At a minimum, the clinic will help its clients with benefits from the Veterans’ Administration and from the Social Security Administration.
+The Veterans Legal Clinic serves veterans and their families, helping them to obtain the benefits they have earned through service to our country.
+At a minimum, the clinic will help its clients with benefits from the Veterans’ Administration and with changes to discharge papers from the military.
 The clinic will also reach out to veterans throughout Georgia to connect: with silent veterans, who may lack access to legal or other services; vulnerable veterans, who may face special barriers to obtaining or keeping benefits; and low-income veterans.

 Law students working in the clinic will gain experience: